Netanel-Yadegaran/greeter_bot/readme.md

 Remember to do `2D Pose Estimate` in rviz, before running the patroller.
 ## Step 4 - Face
 ### 4.1 - Install Festival
+Festival is a speech proccessing and synthesis library.
+It is used in homer_face package.
 Clone and make:
 ```
 cd ~